ploneintranet/ploneintranet/docs/development/patterns.rst

     <p class="pat-colorchanger" data-pat-colorchanger="color: blue" style="color: red">
         This text will turn from red into blue after 3 seconds.
     </p>

+.. note:: HTML markup as shown above, which illustrates how your pattern functions,
+    should be put inside the `index.html` file.
+This file can then be used by designers to demo the pattern's functionality.

 When you're designing your pattern, you need to decide a relevant name for it, and how it should be configured.